tarwn/lessthandot-hugo/blogs/content/posts/2012-01-30-using-specflow-to.md

 	NextPage = CurrentPage.As<AlbumDetailPage>().AddToCart();
 }
 ```
 As you can tell by now, the actual logic that goes into the step definition files is fairly minimal.
 This is by design and is similar to the MVC concept of a thin controller.
-By keeping the page behavior in the page objects, we&#8217;re attempting to minimize the brittleness of our test code.
+By keeping the page behavior in the page objects, we're attempting to minimize the brittleness of our test code.

 ### Then the cart has a total of 1

 The last step is to verify the expectation.
-We&#8217;re going to do something a little special with this step because it matches a similar step across several of the tests, with the exception of the number we are expecting to see.
+We're going to do something a little special with this step because it matches a similar step across several of the tests, with the exception of the number we are expecting to see.

 **InterfaceTests/Features/CartSteps.cs**